gwk/pithy/readme.md

 ## Pithy Tools
 `pithytools` This is a set of miscellaneous command line tools.
 They were split out from `pithy` so that the core libary no longer installs command line executables.

 ## Tolkien
 `tolkien` is a very small library that defines a Token type for writing parsers in Python.
-It was factored out of Legs so that I could use the same structure type independenly of the lexer generator.
+It was factored out of Legs so that I could use the same structure type independently of the lexer generator.

+## UnicodeData
+`unicode-data` holds historical versions of the unicode character database.

 ## UTest
 `utest` is a small, standalone library that provides basic unit testing.
 It can be used in conjunction with `iotest`.
+More recently it gained a standalone harness option: `python3 -m utest [paths...]` will search the given tests for `*.ut.py` and run those.

 ## Writeup
 A markup language similar to Markdown.
 This is currently in an experimental state.
-I have plans to rewrite it but it has been on the back burner for several years.
+I have plans to rewrite it but it has been on the back burner for years.